inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 ---

-## Docker Trusted Registry (DTR)
+## Image Management Tool: Docker Trusted Registry (DTR)

 - The enterprise-grade **image storage** solution from Docker
 - Securely store and manage the Docker images **behind firewall**
 - Installed on-premises, or on a virtual private cloud
-- Use as continuous delivery processes to build, run, and ship your applications
+- Use as continuous delivery processes(CI) to build, run, and ship your applications
 - Built-in security and access control
-  - integrates with LDAP and Active Directory
+  - integrates with `LDAP` and `Active Directory`
-  - Supports **Role Based Access Control** (RBAC)
+  - Supports `Role Based Access Control` (RBAC)

 Note:

-Image management
 Docker Trusted Registry can be installed on-premises, or on a virtual private cloud.
 And with it, you can store your Docker images securely, behind your firewall.

 Built-in security and access control

 DTR uses the same authentication mechanism as Docker Universal Control Plane.
 It has a built-in authentication mechanism, and also integrates with LDAP and Active Directory.
 It also supports Role Based Access Control (RBAC).

 This allows you to implement fine-grain access control policies, on who has access to your Docker images.